256k/tosch/README.md

 (crazy idea, have a haptic motor inside to simulate click anad have it communicate independently through osc)

 send on off for finger touch and s for surface touched.
 (0 1024?) depends on how those pads are made i have no clue.

+MVP: make a 4 patch piece with just on/off and surface contact  over midi under afterpressure cc  or something...